protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ### `NFTMinter`

 The last and very important component for our `PetStore` contract is `@NFTMinter` resource, which will contain an exclusive code for the contract owner to mint all the tokens.
-Without it, our store will not be able to mint any pet for the users.
+Without it, our store will not be able to mint any pet tokens.
 It is very simplistic though, since we have already blaze through the more complex components.
 Its only `mint(): @NFT` method creates an `@NFT` resource, give it an ID, save the address of the first owner to the contract (which is the address of the contract owner, although you could change it to mint and transfer to the creator's address in one step), increment the universal ID counter, and return the new token.

 ```cadence